Darren-Chambers/deploy-vsp360-ova/README.md

 If you do not require automatic survey refresh from vCenter and the OVA file server, the deploy_vsp360.yml playbook can be used standalone with a manually configured survey in AAP.
-This removes the requirement for the Refresh VSP360 Survey job template and the nightly schedule.
+This removes the requirement for the Ansible Deploy VSP360 Survey Refresh job template and the nightly schedule.

 ### Step 1 — Create the Deploy Job Template